Just like in every other country, overstaying Vietnam visa has its own consequences. Find out its fines and recommendations.

-Basically, overstaying visa means that you stay in Vietnam longer than your Vietnam visa’s permitted validity duration or remains in Vietnam with an expired visa.
+Basically, overstaying visa in Vietnam means that you stay in Vietnam longer than your Vietnam visa’s permitted validity duration, i.e an expired visa for Vietnam.

 Overstaying Vietnam visa could result in harsh consequences.
 Thus, before you or your loved one enters Vietnam, you had better understand the consequences/penalty of overstaying, how to avoid it and what to do if you have overstayed your Vietnam visa.